Practical Techniques for Screening Deepwater Offshore Oil and Gas Exploration Prospects

 Who Should Attend

-Petroleum, reservoir, and production engineers, and geoscientists, economists, managers, and investors, as well as government officials interested in screening deepwater offshore oil and gas exploration prospects for lease sales and/or farm-in opportunities should attend this course.
+This course is for petroleum, reservoir and production engineers, and geoscientists, economists, managers, and investors as well as government officials interested in screening deepwater offshore oil and gas exploration prospects for lease sales and/or farm-in opportunities should attend this course.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.